Webring Technology

 Introduction

-The heyday of webrings lasted from around 2001 until 2017.
+The heyday of webrings lasted from around 1996 until 2017.
+An interesting graph on Revisiting Web Rings by Andy Jackson, shows webring usage rising steeply from 1996 to 2001 then gradually dropping off.
 The larger webrings systems such as WebRing, Ringlink, RingSurf, and the others managed swathes of webrings using mostly proprietary software and databases.
 These systems have all but gone and the trend today is for indiviual webring owners to administer their own ring on their own computers.
 This page takes a look at some of the available webring systems and software and my own suggestions at what an ideal webring should offer.

 How they work